alescicluna/alescicluna.github.io/sample_page3.md

 ### 3. Impact:

-This project has the potential to help Credimi Bank make more informed decisions about which loan applicants to approve.
-By using the model to identify high-risk borrowers, they can reduce their risk of losses, improve their overall profitability and reputation.
+This project has the potential to help the space agency understand which variables to pay more attention to, as well as a continuous monitoring tool.
+By using the model to identify high-risk NEOs, we can reduce the risk of an impact between an asteroid and the Earth.

 ### 4. Conclusion:

-This project demonstrates my ability to use machine learning to solve real-world problems, as well as compare my current level of knowledge with other aspiring data scientists.
-I am confident that the skills and experience I gained from this project will be valuable to future employers.
+This project was my first test with the machine learning concepts studied during the year, together with my ability to lead a team of three.
+Looking back, I can say that it represented a fundamental piece of my learning.

 ###The challenges you faced, and the lessons you learned###